suchipi/hex-engine/packages/website/docs/tic-tac-toe-example.md

 ## Handling Input

-Now that the `Cell` component can render its value in the grid, let's allow the user to start placing x's and o's!
+Now that the `Cell` component can render its value in the grid, let's allow the user to start placing 'x's and 'o's!
 To do so, we'll pass an `onClick` handler to the `Cell` component that will modify the game state when a user clicks on a cell.

 ```ts
 // src/Root.ts